 Our law firm participates in a safety helmet program that provides low-cost helmets to young bicyclists throughout Missouri.
 Contact us today to learn more, or to schedule a fitting.
 Happy riding this spring!

-Aaron Sachs and Associates is a personal injury law firm that serves auto accident victims throughout southeast Missouri.
+Aaron Sachs & Associates, P.C. is a personal injury law firm that serves auto accident victims throughout southeast Missouri.
 We represent clients in Cape Girardeau and the surrounding areas, including Sikeston, Scott City, Chaffee, Miner, Oran, Benton, New Madrid, Portageville, and Lilburn.
 If you or someone you love has been injured in a crash involving a bicycle and a motor vehicle, it may be beneficial to discuss your legal rights and options with an experienced attorney.
 Contact us today to learn more about our free initial consultation: call us toll-free at (888) 287-1046, or click here to submit our convenient "Do I Have a Case?" form.
 For your convenience, we are available 24/7/365.Attorney meetings by appointment only